-Social Inclusion Diagnosis, Supports, and Services Economic Inclusion Research aimed at Studies that examine the impact Diagnosis and assessment for of stigma and social exclusion in autism and for co-occurring understanding the complex interactions and patterns of diverse communities, including physical and mental health conditions in girls, adults, relationships during transitions that experienced by Autistic women, Autistic members of and individuals from diverse to aid health policymakers and practitioners in determining key the 2SLGBTQIA+ community, cultures.
-For example, diagnostic and Autistic parents.
-Mitigating tools need to be assessed and areas of support, the impact of strategies should also be adapted for cultural validity and these supports on the system, developed and evaluated in realand the potential intended and across the gender continuum. unintended consequences of life settings.
-Developing or adapting change (Ally et al., 2018).
-The impact of systemic racism diagnostic measures to be more and autism in racialized Evaluation of supported meaningful, respectful, and valid, communities within the service considering strengths and needs, employment initiatives to allow for evidence-informed decisiondelivery system and in other particularly for adults. making in the Canadian aspects of their everyday lives.
-Exploring disparities in rates context, including measures Autism research inclusive of of autism and what drives that of fidelity: Which employment participants reflecting the in particular populations (e.g., supports and programs best diversity of Canadian society, Indigenous populations) suit which Autistic people (e.g., with consideration of language, The development and evaluation along severity and cognitive socioeconomic status, residence of strategies for preventing spectrums). (urban/rural), race/ethnicity, and and managing mental health Evaluation of autism sex and gender. concerns and other co-occurring acceptance and awareness The diversity of Autistic people conditions in Autistic children, training programs and effects must also be reflected among youth, and adults. on employment over time. research participants.
-Evaluation of care models, Longitudinal research of Development and evaluation particularly programmatic higher education approaches of strategies aimed at shaping approaches implemented within and outcomes (e.g., longattitudes and changing complex systems. term; quality of outcomes) for behaviour among frontline Strategies for scaling up services Autistic people and their family service providers as well as first and supports to increase members. responders. capacity, access, and equity.
+Diagnosis, Supports, and Services

+- Diagnosis and assessment for autism and for co-occurring physical and mental health conditions in girls, adults, and individuals from diverse cultures.
+For example, diagnostic tools need to be assessed and adapted for cultural validity and across the gender continuum. - Developing or adapting diagnostic measures to be more meaningful, respectful, and valid, considering strengths and needs, particularly for adults. - Exploring disparities in rates of autism and what drives that in particular populations (e.g., Indigenous populations) - The development and evaluation of strategies for preventing and managing mental health concerns and other co-occurring conditions in Autistic children, youth, and adults. - Evaluation of care models, particularly programmatic approaches implemented within complex systems. - Strategies for scaling up services and supports to increase capacity, access, and equity.